1991 Soviet Union referendum: Ukraine

 In Ukraine, voters were also asked "Do you agree that Ukraine should be part of a Union of Soviet sovereign states on the basis on the Declaration of State Sovereignty of Ukraine?"
 The proposal was approved by 81.7% of voters.
-Ukraine later held its own referendum on 1 December, in which 92% voted for independence.

-At the same day a referendum in the Galician provinces Ivano-Frankivsk, Lviv, and Ternopil asked the three regions of the USSR about the creation of independent state of Ukraine.
+At the same day a referendum in the Galician oblasts Ivano-Frankivsk, Lviv, and Ternopil asked the three regions of the USSR about the creation of independent state of Ukraine.
 88% of the voters in this referendum supported Ukraine's independence.

+8.5 months later, all of Ukraine held an independence referendum on 1 December, in which 92% voted for independence.